 All software developed is submitted to a version control repository, BitBucket (Git-based), and tested prior to moving to production systems.
 Integration begins behind the firewall in a development environment where code developed by projects is tested alongside functionality developed by other projects.
 After testing is confirmed, features are moved from a Development Integration and Testing (DIT) environment to a System Integration and Testing (SIT) environment, where regression testing is performed.
 Features are then moved from the SIT environment to a User Acceptance Testing (UAT) environment, allowing for testing by selected end users.
 Once the release candidate is successfully tested in UAT, it is then moved into the Production (PROD) environment.

 The BitBucket is intended for projects that are not open source or not yet open source.
 Open source projects should make software available in a public repository, such as NASA's Github portal.

 4.4 Getting Help

-To request help, report a problem, or to submit feedback regarding any data, Web tool, application, or service across EOSDIS (i.e at any DAAC), send an email to firstname.lastname@example.org.
+To request help, report a problem, or to submit feedback regarding any data, web tool, application, or service across EOSDIS (i.e., at any DAAC), email firstname.lastname@example.org.
 This will automatically result in the creation of a ticket in the Kayako ticketing system that will be routed to the DAAC or organization most able to respond.
-Alternatively, on the Earthdata website and on many DAAC websites, you can submit feedback (including questions) by clicking on the feedback icon in the top hat of the Web page (upper right).
+Alternatively, on the Earthdata website and on many DAAC websites, you can submit feedback (including questions) by clicking on the feedback icon in the top hat of the webpage (upper right).
 This also results in a Kayako ticket being created.
-In addition, a number of the DAACs provide other means to provide feedback or submit questions through their own interfaces.
+A number of the DAACs provide other means to provide feedback or submit questions through their own interfaces.